Earth and Fire: Early history: The Singing Twins and The Swinging Strings

 Earth and Fire originated with the brothers Chris and Gerard Koerts from Voorschoten.
-As "The Singing Twins" they made music for family and friends since 1960, achieving a breakthrough of sorts at a talent show in 1962, at which future bass player Hans Ziech was present—Ziech, at the time, was already interested in rock and roll and thought The Singing Twins a bit on the mild side, Jan & Kjeld-like.
-In 1963, influenced by beat music, they joined a local beat band, playing mostly instrumental music until early 1965; the Koerts brothers were remembered as musical perfectionists even at an early age.
+As "The Singing Twins" they had made music for family and friends since 1960, achieving a breakthrough at a talent show in 1962, at which future bass player Hans Ziech was present.
+Ziech, at the time, was already interested in rock and roll and thought The Singing Twins mild and Jan & Kjeld-like.
+In 1963, influenced by beat music, they joined a local beat band, playing mostly instrumental music until early 1965.
 They changed their name to The Swinging Strings in 1965 and began singing and covering hits by the Beatles, the Byrds, and others.
-They played regularly and saved enough money to buy equipment and add three female dancers.
 While they played all over the provinces of North and South Holland, they rarely performed in their area as The Hague had its scene of beat bands.
 By the end of 1966, however, they had won a few talent shows near their hometown, had a fan club with over 250 members, and had drawn the attention of radio DJ Willem van Kooten.